 Tip: Make sure the stain is gone after washing but before putting it in the dryer, or the stain will set.
 If required, repeat the process.

-How to remove olive oil stains from carpet
+How to get olive oil out of carpet

 Hint: Depending on how much olive oil was spilled, you may need to repeat this step until the baking soda or cornstarch absorbs no more olive oil.